vsoch/vsoch.github.io/_posts/2019/2019-09-11-resource-explorer.md

 #### Questions

-Include multiple-choice, single-choice, boolean, and enumerate (maximum or minumum) choices.
+Include multiple-choice, single-choice, boolean, and enumerate (maximum or minimum) choices.

 <ol class="custom-counter">
  <li> <strong>multiple-choice</strong> means that the user can select zero through N choices.
 For example, I might want to select that a resource is for staff, faculty, and students.</li>